Space Master: Reception

 The Games Machine reviewed Space Master - The Roleplaying Game and stated that "Not everyone will like Space Master.
 The rules make few concessions to ease of learning, and players without experience of other roles will have a really tough time.
 But as a detailed, flexible, science-fiction system it has a lot to commend it."

+In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan noted "With page after page of tables, charts, and numbers, Space Master is the most demanding outer space RPG ever published ...
+The character creation and combat systems alone take up most of the 128-page Player Book."
+In a more positive light, Swan found "excellent, detailed systems for planet creation, robots, psionics, and the most comprehensive equipment catalog for science-fiction gaming I've ever seen."
+Swan concluded by giving the game a rating of 2.5 out of 4, saying, "Be warned, however, that there's no such thing as a casual player of Space Master — this is science fiction for accountants."